Noiredd/PEGAS/docs/tutorial.md

     * if ullage uses RCS, engage it and push forward;
   * wait some time while the ullage push is in progress,
   * hit spacebar (to ignite the engines),
-  * if the ullage is done with RCS thrusters, keep pushing for some time, then disengage them.
+  * if the ullage is done with RCS thrusters, keep pushing for some time, then disengage them,
+* if some extra action was requested, more time is waited and spacebar is hit again.

 This provides a way to give your stage some "buffer time" before separation - eg. if you're not sure if you got the masses right, you can add some more time before ignition of the next stage.